 In fact, facing the situations that your mind tells you to avoid is the fundamental aspect of exposure and response prevention (ERP) therapy—the most effective line of treatment for OCD—in which individuals work with a trained professional to confront obsessions or intrusive thoughts without engaging in their typical compulsive behaviors.
 Through ERP, individuals with intrusive thoughts learn to accept uncertainty, tolerate the distress and anxiety caused by their obsessions, and reduce the impact of their unpleasant, unwanted thoughts.

 ERP should only be conducted by someone who specializes in OCD and ERP treatment.
-NOCD offers affordable and effective ERP therapy with therapists who have received specialty training in OCD—you can schedule a free call with the NOCD Care team to learn more.
+NOCD offers affordable and effective ERP therapy with therapists who have received specialty training in OCD.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.

 How to get help for schizophrenia

 While you need a different type of treatment for schizophrenia, know that help is out there.
 Schizophrenia is usually treated and managed with antipsychotic medicines and cognitive behavioral therapy (CBT).
 To find a provider in your area contact your insurance provider and ask for a list of providers in your area.
 Proper treatment can help people with schizophrenia reduce the degree to which their condition interferes with their goals and vastly improve their quality of life.